California Employment Law Training Courses

 Keep your California mandated training fresh with our all-new dramatic Harassment: Sex, Religion, and Beyond — California Manager Version.
 (Available in English & Spanish)

-In 2019, 17 states have raised their minimum wage rates - bringing more than half of U.S. states above the federal minimum.
-Numerous states have also made additional changes to other mandatory workplace notices concerning minimum wage, unemployment, workers’ compensation and family and medical leave.
+In 2019, 17 states will have raised their minimum wage rates - bringing more than half of U.S. states above the federal minimum.